salesp07/Cap-Firebase-Billing/README.md

 3. Install required dependencies by running `npm install discord-api-types @google-cloud/billing` from your command line.

-4. Copy the files from `/functions/src` in this repository and paste it into your `functions` directory.
+4. Copy the files from `/functions/src` in this repository and paste it into your `/functions/src` directory.

 5. Do any necessary code refactoring if you're using JavaScript or if you already Cloud Functions set up.